-Sarah Simko is a second year Doctoral student in Organ Performance at the University of Michigan.
+Sarah Simko is a Doctoral Candidate in Organ Performance at the University of Michigan.
 Ms. Simko studies with Professor James Kibbie.
 She is the Adjunct Faculty Instructor at Madonna University.
 She completed her Masters in Music with Professor Kola Owolabi, also at the University of Michigan.
 She received her Bachelors degree from the Eastman School of Music, with Professors Nathan Laube, Edoardo Bellotti, William Porter and Hans Davidsson.

 Ms. Simko is a member of both the Diapason magazine’s “Top 20 under 30,” Class of 2017; and the Oakland County Executive’s Elite 40 under 40, Class of 2018.
 She received First Prize in the Schoenstein Competition in the Art of Organ Accompaniment (2017), hosted by the University of Michigan, at First Presbyterian Church of Ann Arbor.